 Even though our tester struggled with the sizing on the XL bike being too small for his 192cm height, this issue is likely to be less pronounced for people who aren’t as tall.

-Our tester found the Fuse to be a comfortable bike to ride, the plus tyres offered plenty of grip and the 1x drivetrain and dropper post performed well.
-So, if you’re more averagely-sized and have your heart set on a bike from the Big S, the Fuse 27.5 is worth a look.
+If that’s you and you have your heart set on a bike from the Big S, the Fuse 27.5 is worth a look.